-- Statute: 7-13-4106, 69-4-101 through 69-4-103, and 69-4-301, et seq., MCA, 69-4-102, 69-4-201 through 69-4-204, 69-5-121 through 69-5-123, MCA
+Statute: 7-13-4106, 69-4-101 through 69-4-103 and 69-4-301, et seq., through 69-5-123, MCA

-- Rule: ARM 38.5.1002
+MCA; 69-4-102, 69-4-201 through 69-4-204 and 69-5-121

-- Contact: CITY OR TOWN COUNCIL
+Contact: CITY OR TOWN COUNCIL

-PUBLIC SERVICE COMMISSION Regulatory Division
+PUBLIC SERVICE COMMISSION

-- B. Moving/Raising or Cutting Overhead Utility Lines or Poles - 1) A person moving a structure through an area in which wires, cables, or poles will interfere with the move must provide at least 10 days written notice of the time and place of the move to the person owning or controlling the utility lines or poles and to that person's office nearest to the move.
+B. Moving/Raising or Cutting Overhead Utility Lines or Poles

-- 2) At least three days prior to the move or within 10 days after the receipt of the notice, whichever is sooner, the owner must give the person moving the structure a written estimate of the total cost of raising or cutting the wires or cables and moving the poles.
+- A person moving a structure through an area in which wires, cables, or poles will interfere with the move must provide at least 10 days written notice of the time and place of the move to the person owning or controlling the utility lines or poles and to that person's office nearest to the move. - 2) At least three days prior to the move or within 10 days after the receipt of the notice, whichever is sooner, the owner must give the person moving the structure a written estimate of the total cost of raising or cutting the wires or cables and moving the poles.
 The owner or person controlling the utility lines or poles furnishes the workers. - 3) The costs of the move are the responsibility of the person moving the structure, except, if the structure is owned by a person for occupancy and use by that person, the person moving the structure and the person owning or controlling the utility lines or poles must split the expenses.
 Prepayment of the estimate by the person moving the structure is required in some instances. - 4) Public utilities, cable television companies, and unregulated telecommunications providers must file with the PSC, by April 1 of each year, an application for approval of a cost schedule for labor and equipment for all work related to raising wires or cables or moving poles.
 The cost schedule is effective on a temporary basis, subject to a rebate and a surcharge pending a final order by the PSC. - 5) The owner of agricultural lands may petition the District Court for permission to relocate overhead lines for the purposes of installing an agricultural improvement.
 After a hearing, the court may grant or deny the petition.
-The owner of the land must pay the costs of relocating the overhead lines. - Statute: 69-4-601, et seq. and 69-4-401, et seq., MCA - Rule: ARM 38.5.2410 and 38.5.2414 - Contact: PUBLIC SERVICE COMMISSION Regulatory Division
+The owner of the land must pay the costs of relocating the overhead lines.